iambumblehead/emacs-javascript-bundle/README.md

  2. `M-x GFM` to generate HTML from a Markdown buffer
  3. `M-x PDF` to generate PDF from a Markdown buffer
  4. `M-x VDOM` to generate VDOM from an HTML buffer
+ 5. `M-x FURI` to generate furigana from a selection of kanji

 When HTML markup is generated from a markdown file, a check is made for the existence of a css or js file on the same path as the markdown file.
 If a css or js file is found a reference to it is included in the output HTML. for example:

 Converting the markdown file in this directory:
  - `/path/to/my/file.md`